omcodedthis/Oubliette/README.md

 # ![Logo](https://github.com/omcodedthis/Oubliette/assets/119602009/c3dd4cdc-5d42-4548-b76f-492201f411ff) Oubliette
 Oubliette is a a 2D tile-based world exploration game, complete with its very own world exploration engine.
 The world exploration engine will build a world, which the user will be able to explore by walking around and interacting with objects in that world with an overhead perspective.
+This project has been adapted from my final project for [CS61B.](https://github.com/omcodedthis/CS61B-Scores)

 Each world is pseudorandomly generated & is based on a unique seed which can be decided & saved by the user.
-The name Oubliette is french for a secret dungeon with access only through a trapdoor in its ceiling similar to the context of the game.
+It should be able to handle any positive seed up to 9,223,372,036,854,775,807.
+There is no defined behavior for seeds larger than this.
+The name Oubliette comes from french & is defined as a secret dungeon with access only through a trapdoor in its ceiling, similar to the context of the game.
 The task is to to collect sixteen orbs and reach the gate within eighty seconds.
 It is currently hosted on [Itch.io,](https://itch.io/) a game hosting service.

 ## Demo
 https://github.com/omcodedthis/Oubliette/assets/119602009/17a36234-9d0d-470b-943c-e5965fead78e

 ## Interactivity in Oubliette
+This section explains the interactivity aspects of Oubliette in greater detail.
+The reasoning & the purposes of the classes created are explained in the files itself.

 <details>
 <summary>View more information on the Title Screen.</summary>